IsamAljawarneh/HANCF/README.md

-# HANFC
+# HANCF
-results of HANFC will appear here after paper acceptence
+results of HANCF will appear here after paper acceptence